danortega2014/MLE-Approach-to-approximating-GDP-inequality-using-Pareto-Dist./README.md

 link: https://databank.worldbank.org/reports.aspx?source=2&series=NY.GDP.MKTP.CN&country=#

 To conduct the maximum likelihood estimate, I'm gonna make an assumption that this data follows a pareto distribution.
 A pareto distribution is a common distribution amongst many fields, but is especially prominent wealth economics.
 The pareto principal, which is the underlying idea of this distribution, is that 80% of an outcome is caused by 20% of the causes.
 This idea can be illustrated with gdp, as in 80% of gdp is caused by 20% of the population.
 I will be looking specifically at GDP for all countries for 2019.
 I will illustrate the distribution as well as a lorenz curve (gdp version) using matplot.
+I will find the estimate for alpha itself by numerically optimizing the log like function of the pareto dist. pdf using the scipy optimize package.

 ![image](https://user-images.githubusercontent.com/64437206/110268736-d3767380-7f87-11eb-9d58-8cf1cf170d6d.png)

 PDF of Pareto Dist. provided by wiki:https://en.wikipedia.org/wiki/Pareto_distribution

 # Let's begin